Special Needs Student Rights in Virtual Schooling

 Free Appropriate Public Education (FAPE)

-- Come prepared to IEP meetings with a thorough list of what’s working and what isn’t—and consider how these things might impact the IEP.
+Come prepared with a thorough list of what’s working and what isn’t — and consider how these things might impact the IEP.
 “For example, an assessment can be done to determine what technology supports should be added to a child’s IEP.”

 What do I do next?